-The Corporation's sourcing strategy blends directly imported merchandise from overseas, mainly from China but overall from over 30 different countries, and products sourced from North American suppliers, which accounted for 56% and 44%, respectively, of total volume (based on retail value) in the fiscal year ended January 31, 2016.
+The Corporation's sourcing strategy blends directly imported merchandise from overseas, mainly from China but overall from over 25 different countries, and products sourced from North American suppliers.
+Those two categories accounted for 53% and 47%, respectively, of total volume (based on retail value) in Fiscal 2017, a breakdown that remains generally similar year over year.